 No Intel Turbo Boost so you’re stuck with base clock speeds

-Featuring just 2 cores, you could say the i3-2120 is a little light on hardware, but thanks to Intel’s hyperthreading technology, you have four threads for handling some basic multitasking.
-Having said that, it’s best to let it focus solely on the task at hand when gaming.
+Featuring just 2 cores, you could say the i3-2120 is a little light on hardware, but thanks to Intel’s hyperthreading technology, you have four threads for handling basic multitasking.
+But it is best to let it focus solely on the task at hand when gaming.

-One thing we will say is that even with 2 hyperthreaded cores, the i3-2120 isn’t particularly futureproofed, so if you plan to keep up with new releases moving forward, you will have to fork out for a more powerful processor.
+One thing we will say is that even with 2 hyperthreaded cores, the i3-2120 isn’t particularly performance-focused, so if you need a little bit more even in an older socket-based system, you will have to fork out for a more powerful processor.

 Things To Consider